OtpChatBot/Ybot/README.md

 git clone https://github.com/0xAX/Ybot.git
 ```

-Or download archive with source: [.tar.gz](https://github.com/0xAX/Ybot/tarball/master) or [.zip](https://github.com/0xAX/Ybot/zipball/master)
+Or download the source file archive: [.tar.gz](https://github.com/0xAX/Ybot/tarball/master) or [.zip](https://github.com/0xAX/Ybot/zipball/master)

-After getting source you must download dependencies and build sources:
+After getting source you need to download dependencies and build the source:

 ```
 ./rebar get-deps && ./rebar compile
 ```

-After that configure with ybot.config and you can run your Ybot copy:
+Then edit the `ybot.config` configuration file and you can run your Ybot copy:

 ```
 ./start.sh